yash-kapila/howto-cli/README.md

 ## Installation

-Currently, the package is not published on the NPM registry and hence can't be installed using NPM.
+The package is not available in NPM registry and hence can't be installed using `npm install`.

 Hence, the way to use the CLI is to:
 1. Clone the repo
-2. Execute `npm link` from inside the directory which creates a symbolic link to the global `node_modules` directory.
+2. Execute `npm link` inside the directory which creates a symbolic link to the global `node_modules` directory.

 ## Usage